Dharmareddy8520/wsn1/README.md

 - `main.py`: The main script to run the WSN simulation.
 - `input.txt`: The input file containing node information.
-- `network.txt`: The output file containing the network and cluster information after running the simulation taking input from input.txt file
+- `network.txt`: The output file containing the network and cluster information after running the simulation
-- `network_random` :The output file containing the network and cluster information after running the simulation taking input from random generator

 ## How to Run